 It also gives renewed interest to Amy Sillman, who has been hammering at the idea for a few years now and has her best show yet.
 (A related article looks at her previous work.)
 She may even find the appropriate balance between conceptual, abstract, and representational art.
 She might, that is, if her work did not deny the whole idea of balance.

 It had to happen, given abstraction's past claims to theoretical rigor, coupled with dead sharks and trashy installations all but devoid of ideas.
-It had to happen, too, given the sheer diversity of conceptual arts.
-Color-field painters can take on the scraps of abstraction or traces of figuration, like Seth Price and his enigmatic silhouettes.
+It had to happen, too, given the sheer diversity of conceptual arts and styles in "the forever now."
+Color-field painters can take on the scraps of abstraction or traces of figuration, like Seth Price and his enigmatic silhouettes or Elliott Green between abstraction and landscape.
 They can use the materials of process art and photography, like the silvery stage sets of Jacqueline Humphries or the silver halide tarnish of Jacob Kassay.
-They can incorporate and obliterate both gesture and text, like Jutta Koether.
-They can use splatter and geometry alike ironically, like Guyton/Walker (or Wade Guyton alone)—who have turned an entire gallery into a cross between a studio and a billboard.
+They can incorporate and obliterate both gesture and text, like Jutta Koether, or urban infrastructure, like Tony Ingrisano.
+They can use splatter and geometry alike ironically, like Guyton/Walker (or Wade Guyton)—who have turned an entire gallery into a cross between a studio and a billboard.